jeemwee/hillsong-shuttle/wp-content/plugins/piklist/readme.txt

 Code-based frameworks also allows you to version control your code, which is very difficult to do with a UI based framework.
 All you have to do is press delete by accident in a UI-based system, and you've just lost your work.
 With version control that never happens.

+= How can I contribute? =
+Go to our <a href="https://github.com/piklist/piklist">Github repository</a> and create an issue or pull request from the develop branch!

+Thank you for wanting to contribute!
+It helps everyone out!

 = What's the best way to get started with Piklist? =
 1. Install and activate the plugin.
 2. Go through our <a href="https://piklist.com/user-guide/tutorials/getting-started-with-piklist/">Getting Started with Piklist</a> tutorial.